OlgaNazarenko/WebPy_HW10/README.md

 * The ability to add a new quote to the site, indicating the author, only for a registered user.
 * You can go to the page of each author without user authentication
 * All quotes are viewable without user authentication
 * Pagination.
 These are the next and previous buttons

-However, I was not able to overcome the issue with:
-- the "*search for quotes by tags*", once pagination was implemented everything just collapsed.
-- and "*the top 10*".
-I got stuck on that one too.
-- well, did not quite get the migration point either.
+* Converting data from MongoDB to Django objects and storing them in SQLite.
+In order to check if it works, the following should be performed:
+          1. Launch an interactive Python shell from a terminal:
+                `python manage.py shell`
+          2. Import models:
+                `from quoteapp.models import Tag, Author, Quote`
+          3. Run queries against the database to verify that the objects have been saved:
+                `tags = Tag.objects.all()`
+                 `print(tags)`

 [^1]: Login -> Japan,
       Password -> Seoul2023!